Thusha Kamaleswaran trial paused over 'intimidation' fears

 "And if necessary I shall order that the public gallery will be closed for the rest of the trial and no members of the public will be allowed into court," he added.

-"That will be, I'm sure, something which will cause great pain and unhappiness to some people who are entirely innocent."'Can't communicate'
+"That will be, I'm sure, something which will cause great pain and unhappiness to some people who are entirely innocent."

 The judge stressed any event could not be taken to reflect badly on the three defendants.